Ceasar/Encyclopedia/src/Plato_Protagoras.rst

 Protagoras & What is sophistry?
 --------------------------------------------------------------------------------

-Socrates and Hippocrates travel to the house of Callias, where Protagoras is at (along with `Hippias of Elis`, `Prodicus of Ceos`, and several other wise men).
+Socrates and Hippocrates travel to the house of Callias, where Protagoras is staying.
 When they enter, they find Protagoras taking a walk in the cloister followed by Callias, several other men that Socrates recognizes, though "the greater part of them appeared to be foreigners, whom Protagoras had brought with him out of the various cities visited by him in his journeys, he, like Orpheus_, attracting them his voice, and they following."
-Nearby, Socrates spots Hippias teaching physics and astronomy to men who are seated on benches and Prodicus teaching from bed.
+Nearby, Socrates spots Hippias teaching physics and astronomy to men seated on benches and Prodicus teaching from bed.

 After looking around, Socrates and Hippocrates walk up to Protagoras and